-So in the last post I talked a bit about how I settled upon Book Witch Blog as the name for the, er, blog, and I plan to go into the ‘witch’ presumption element another time as promised, but there was an astounding snippet from a conversation the other week which has stuck with them that I think is absurdly relevant and ridiculously important.
+So in the last post I talked a bit about how I settled upon Book Witch Blog as the name for the, er, blog, and I plan to go into the ‘witch’ presumption element another time as promised, but there was an astounding snippet from a conversation the other week which has stuck with me that I think is absurdly relevant and ridiculously important.

 There are many people who wander in out of vague curiosity as much as anything else, looking for an overview or explanation of ‘what it’s all about’.
 I’m fine with that (and of course happy to point out books in that vein too!)
 But having done the quick intro with someone the other week (very charming spiritual seeker) his observation was “but you have to be special to get drawn into this stuff in the first place”.
 I was flummoxed, genuinely.
 I must have been at a loss for at least a whole ten seconds (which for those of you know me is something in itself).
 So I had to clarify – “what do you mean, ‘special’?”
 “Well, you have to have some sort of pre-existing talent, or have been brought up to it or something.
 Someone couldn’t just walk in off the street and learn all this stuff.”